aradhana14nov/MariaDB-Operator-Playground/tutorials/backup.md

 kubectl create -f MariaDBBackup.yaml -n my-mariadb-operator-app
 ```

-This CR will schedule backup of MariaDB at defined schedule.
-The Database backup files will be stored at location: '/mnt/backup'.
+This CR will schedule backup of MariaDB at defined schedule.The Database backup files will be stored at location: '/mnt/backup'.
 This location '/mnt/backup' should be created before applying the CR.

 To Ensure that cronjob is configured correctly, run below command: